 It is common for new mums to worry about milk supply, even without the introduction of mixed feeding.
 This might be when the initial feeling of fullness in your breasts subsides, or because your baby is particularly hungry while going through a growth spurt.

-If you remain concerned about your milk supply, speak to your health visitor or contact your local breastfeeding support group for advice.
+If you remain concerned about your milk supply, speak to your health adviser or contact your local breastfeeding support group for advice.

 Remember, there may be nothing to worry about – and there are steps you can take to boost your milk production.
-Mums share some tips to help with milk supply:
+Below are some helpful breastfeeding tips shared by Mums.

 “I take brewer’s yeast tablets when my supply dips or during a growth spurt.
 I’m not sure how much it helps but it makes me feel like I’m doing something!
 I got my periods back when my son was three months old and my supply drops every time I’m on.”